plancomps/cbs-latex/_includes/kramdown/macros.md

 The rendering of the macros should have the same layout and symbols, regardless of which format is used, except that the font families may differ.

-All macro names are uppercase, to reduce the risk of clashes with macros defined by other packages.
-They are intended for use primarily in math mode.
+All macro names are uppercase, to reduce the risk of clashes with macros defined by other packages.[^prefix] They are intended for use primarily in math mode.

+[^prefix]:
+    An alternative would be to prefix all macro names with `cbs`.

 ## Required packages